 What is a Credit Report?

 Your credit report is a record of your credit activity and credit history.
 It includes the names of companies that have extended you credit and/or loans, as well as the credit limits and loan amounts.
 Your payment history is also part of this record.
 If you have delinquent accounts, bankruptcies, foreclosures or lawsuits, these can also be found in your credit report.

 How does information get on my credit report and is it updated on a regular basis?Every month, lenders submit updates on your credit profile to at least one of the three credit reporting companies—TransUnion, Equifax and Experian.
 Since lenders do not necessarily report to all three companies, the information on your credit reports may vary.
 It is also true that lenders report at different times of the month, a factor that might contribute to slight differences in your reports, and therefore your credit scores, at any given time.

 Does my credit report contain information that is not related to credit?Yes.
 Your credit report also serves as an archive for certain personal information, such as public records, your current and former address(es), names and employers.

 Why is my credit report necessary?
-What purpose does it serve?When you apply for credit (a mortgage or car loan, even a new credit card), lenders need a way to gage whether or not you’re a safe bet.
+What purpose does it serve?When you apply for credit (a mortgage or car loan, even a new credit card), lenders need a way to gauge whether or not you’re a safe bet.
 Your credit report includes a record of your financial reliability.